Super Lawyers

 One of the most common wheelchair enhancement features for cerebral palsy users is power tilt or tilt-in-space.
 Tilt-in-space chairs have special seats that can pivot 30-60 degrees upward with the push of a button (or manually) while keeping the hips and knees at 90-degree angles.

-Tilting offers a number of general benefits.
-It shifts body weight to relieve pressure from certain areas of the body such as the lower back which is very important for users who spend all day in their wheelchairs.
+Tilting offers several general benefits.
+It shifts body weight to relieve pressure from specific areas of the body, such as the lower back, which is very important for users who spend all day in their wheelchairs.
 It also helps improve circulation.

-Tilt-in-space chairs provide mobility benefits that are particularly useful for children with cerebral palsy.
-With a tilt chair, a child with CP can be moved into a postural position that makes them more functional in performing certain tasks.
+Tilt-in-space chairs provide mobility benefits particularly useful for children with cerebral palsy.
+With a tilt chair, a child with CP can be moved into a postural position, making them more functional in performing specific tasks.

-Children with CP are often unable to control spastic muscle responses which are frequently triggered by moving the legs out of a seated position.
+Children with CP often cannot control spastic muscle responses, frequently triggered by moving the legs out of a seated position.
 The tilt-in-space avoids this by pivoting the user with the legs in the fixed seating position.
-Various studies have shown that tilt-in-space chairs are very beneficial for children with cerebral palsy.
+Various studies have shown that tilt-in-space chairs benefit children with cerebral palsy.

-The main drawbacks of tilt-in-space chairs are that they are large and very heavy which can make them difficult to transport and maneuver.
-They also seat the user much higher than other types of chairs making it harder to fit under tables.
+The main drawbacks of tilt-in-space chairs are that they are large and cumbersome, making them difficult to transport and maneuver.
+They also seat the user much higher than other chairs, making it harder to fit under tables.

 Reclining Chairs

-They can also move the user in more functional positions but not with the same effectiveness as a tilt-in-space chair.
+They can also move the user to more functional positions, but not as effectively as a tilt-in-space chair.

 One significant problem with reclining chairs, however, is sheering and sliding.
 When the user reclines back, gravity causes the body to slide downward.
 This can be very problematic for kids with CP who have problems with spastic muscle control.